sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 _Change reason_ is also known as the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle): “every module, class, or function should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class”.

-It might be a good idea to no allow other teams use our code unless it’s designed and marked as shared.
+T> It might be a good idea to no allow other teams use our code unless it’s designed and marked as shared.
 [Dependency cruiser](https://github.com/sverweij/dependency-cruiser) is a tool that could help to set up such rules on a project.

 ## Sweep that ugly code under the rug

-Sometimes, we have to use an API that’s especially difficult to use, or requre several steps in a particular order with particular parameters that are always the same.
+Sometimes, we have to use an API that’s especially difficult to use, or require several steps in a particular order with particular parameters that are always the same.
 This is a good reason to create a utility function to make sure we always to it right.
 As a bonus: we could now write tests for this piece of code.

 Various string manipulations, like URLs and filenames, are often good candidates for abstraction.
 And most likely, there’s already a library for what we’re trying to do.